lino-framework/voga/docs/specs/voga.rst

 target="_blank">the documentation</a> or ask your system
 administrator.

+Note that we must clear the print cache because leaving the excerpt there would break a test case in :doc:`general`.

+>>> obj.clear_cache()

 Same for a calendar Event.
 This is mainly to see whether the templates directory has been inherited.
-Note that the first few dozen events have no `user` and would currently fail to print
+Note that the first few dozen events have no `user` and would currently fail to print.

 >>> obj = cal.Event.objects.get(pk=100)
 >>> obj.clear_cache()